hungbl/massgenie-encrypt-decrypt-tool/README.md

-# massgenie-ultimate-tool
+# massgenie-e&d-tool
-This is MassGenie Ultimate Tool for everythings
+This is MassGenie Endcrypt and Decrypt Tool